cyrenajs/cyrena/README.md

     }
     ```

 4. When it finds a _function as a VDOM child_, it's interpreted as an _inline component_.
-Powercycle will invoke the component with the sources object and collects its sinks, just like as it were a component element:
+Cyrena will invoke the component with the sources object and collects its sinks, just like as it were a component element:

     ```jsx
     function main (sources) {